-Description: Candongao peak is another rock landform that has become popular among hikers and campers.
+Candongao peak is another rock land-form that has become popular among trekkers and campers in Cebu.
 It neighbors Osmeña and Casino peak for about a 30-minute motorcycle ride.
 Getting to its pinnacle starts with a 195-step, drawn out, concrete stairs which makes hike moderately easy half way.
 From there, the trail becomes rocky, and steep – even more difficult than that of the other two peaks.
 It will take for about an hour to reach the top where you will be met with a 360-degree view of the nearest islands of Cebu, namely Bohol and Negros.
-The peak provides access to another two less popular peaks: the lovers and sunset peak where camping is allowed.
+The peak provides access to another two less popular peaks: the lovers and sunset peak, where camping is allowed.

 On its way down is the small Candongao cave with a shy entrance allowing only one person to pass at a time.
 Exploration inside the cave is limited only up to a few steps where you can freely watch the beautiful rock formation that ornaments on its ceiling.

-At barangay Lahug, somewhere around on your way to Candongao peak are a strawberry and sunflower farm, and a mini-rice terraces.
-You may drop by and pay a visit.
-Just ask the motorcycle driver.
+At barangay Lahug Mantalongon somewhere around on your way to Candongao peak are strawberry and sunflower farm, and a mini-rice terraces.
+You may drop by and pay a visit, just ask the motorcycle driver.

 |Round trip Bus Fare||Php212.00|